 Best for Beginners: Braun All-in-one Trimmer MGK5280

 The easy-to-use accessories—including a nose and ear trimmer—and additional razor blade make this kit ideal for those who want a touchup or a clean shave.
-And with its autosensing technology, it automatically adjusts its power based on the thickness of your beard.
+And with its autosensing technology, it claims to automatically adjusts its power based on the thickness of your beard.

 Best Cordless: Surker Hair Clippers